danieltprice/openai-cookbook/examples/vector_databases/neon/README.md

 ## Vector search

-Neon supports vector search using the [pgvector](https://neon.tech/docs/extensions/pgvector) open-source PostgreSQL extension, which enable Postgres as a vector database for storing and querying embeddings.
+Neon supports vector search using the [pgvector](https://neon.tech/docs/extensions/pgvector) open-source PostgreSQL extension, which enables Postgres as a vector database for storing and querying embeddings.

 ## OpenAI cookbook notebook